Vyral/base-template/_posts/2018-07-19-are-we-headed-for-a-recession.md

 {% include youtube.html %}

-Economists have forecasted a recession in our future, but what does that mean for us in the market?
-Here’s what you need to know.
+<p style="text-align: center;"><em>Economists have forecasted a recession in our future, but what does that mean for us in the market?
+Here’s what you need to know.</em></p>

 While summer is in full swing and many of you are probably visiting the shore to enjoy a swim in the calm ocean, it seems that our market is headed into a little bit of rough water due to projections of an upcoming recession.
 But when will this happen, and what will be the impact?